All Episodes

 What is Mary Mapes doing with this book and this book tour of hers?

-In addition, writes Mr. Crawford, journalists allow themselves on occasion to be distracted from covering the news made by politicians and government officials to engage in cannibalistic navel gazing, a phenomenon fueled by internet bloggers, cable news pundits, and talk radio partisans like Rush Limbaugh.
+In addition, writes Mr. Crawford, journalists allow themselves on occasion to be distracted from covering the news made by politicians and government officials to engage in cannibalistic navel-gazing, a phenomenon fueled by internet bloggers, cable news pundits, and talk radio partisans like Rush Limbaugh.

 So we are taking them off their game.

-We are causing the press, we are taking them off their game, and we're losing their focus for them.
+We are causing the press, we are taking them off their game and we're losing their focus for them.

-They're not focusing on the evils of politicians, instead, they're having to defend themselves except they don't defend themselves.
+Instead, they're having to defend themselves except they don't defend themselves.

 Which is it, Craig?

-You actually want to give us credit for taking you off your game.
+You actually want to give us credit for taking you off your game?

 You've been on a game of five years intended to destroy George W. Bush, and now you are swimming and reveling in these poll numbers that you have succeeded in getting, and we are dubious how you got them.

-But nevertheless, you've got poll numbers that you can trump out there, and I've never seen such media glee since these latest round of polls and poll numbers came out.
+And I've never seen such media glee since these latest round of poll numbers came out.

 What do you mean you don't focus on politicians?

-It's all you've been doing, and his name is George W. Bush.
+And his name is George W. Bush.

 It's just a bunch of Republican perverts trying to get their jollies.

-It's nothing really Serious?
+It's nothing really serious.

 We remember how you covered Clinton.